ExpHP/rsp2/README.md

 Because there is currently one or *maybe two* people who need to use the code (and this count includes the author!), the CLI binaries have no stable interface.
 Config files, CLI arguments, inputs and outputs undergo major revisions on a complete whim.

+This situation has improved *slightly* in recent times, as changes to the config file now generally at least try to preserve backwards compatibility by keeping deprecated flags around.

 ## MPI

-You can't use `mpirun` through cargo, so you need to run the built binary directly from
+You can't use `mpirun` through cargo, so you need to run the built binary directly from the target directory.

 ```
 cargo build --release --bin=rsp2